 In theory, when a digital camera acquires images with the camera viewing a uniform light-colored target in bright light, all of the pixel values in the image should be near the maximum grey value and they should be equal.
 In practice, however, slight variations in the performance of the pixels in the sensor, variations in the optics, and variations in the lighting will cause some variations in the pixel values output from the camera.
 This variation is known as Photo Response Non-Uniformity (PRNU).
-The VP-31MX-35 H camera provides the PRNU correction feature.
+The VC-17MX-61 H and VC-31MX-35 H cameras provide the PRNU correction feature.